 1 You have to be everywhere your audience is

 As the digital eco-system expands, so too does the consumer’s expectations of the businesses they interact with.
 Consumers want to be able to communicate and reach brands on whatever channel they choose, at whatever time.
 Social may be the most popular way consumers want to interact, yet the blog is still the place they’ll go to if they want to do some deep dive research about products and services.
 Consumers making ‘considered purchases’, like buying a car or subscribing to a long-term service, will want to do a lot of research before they buy; and the blog is the best place to host informative, useful content.
+If you are able to partner with influencers, that will add authencity and credibility, and saves time in content creation.
+We recently interviewed TaylorMade Golf's marketing team how partnering with the best golfers helps to drive traffic and increase engagement.

 2 The blog content compliments and feeds the social channels